owncloud/ocis/docs/services/general-info/added-services.md

 ## Added Services

 The following table gives an overview about releases and their services.
 Note that v6.x were rolling releases only and not mentioned therefore.
-Any changes from v6.x got incorporated in v7.
+Any changes from v6.x were incorporated in v7.

 [//]: # (for ease of handling, use the .excel table from the same folder and convert it via https://tabletomarkdown.com/convert-spreadsheet-to-markdown/)